-There are many spousal benefits afforded divorced spouses.
-In fact, ex-spouses may still be eligible for benefits based on the earnings of divorced spouses.
+There are many spousal benefits afforded by divorced spouses.
+In fact, ex-spouses may still be eligible for benefits based on the earnings of an ex-spouse.
 If you have spent years outside the workforce, caring for children or elders, the benefits of your ex can make a world of difference.

 You don’t even need to tell your ex-spouse about your benefits claim.
 If you are divorced, even if remarried, your ex-spouse may qualify for benefits on your record.
 However, pensions not based on work through Social Security may affect benefits received on an ex-spouse’s record.